aserebryakov/aserebryakov.github.io/_posts/2024-08-08-analysing-race-conditions-with-uml.markdown

 Thread2 ->> Counter : store
 ```

-And the final step is starting moving arrows to see which combinations may take
+and the final step is starting moving arrows to see which combinations may occur:
-place.

 ```mermaid!
 sequenceDiagram